 In this presentation, RS walks you through the creation of a circuit step-by-step so you know exactly how to do it.
 He uses one or two example circuits that many of you will be familiar with and he shows how to export this to Gerber files, which are what you want to provide a company if you want multiple boards created for you.
 Take my advice, forget about the DIY method of etching your own boards, etc. it isn’t worth the time.
 If you want to do that just to have the experience, that is one thing but you will never keep up on the demand if you’re serious about selling a significant amount of your circuits.

 Part of the 2019 Energy Science & Technology Conference series (75 mins downloadable video).

-Save $4 when you buy all three presentations together!
+Save $4 when you buy PCB Software, Intellectual Property Protection and Contract Manufacturing together!